| TRILBY AND THE

 prying civilian eyes.
 You really cant

 stay.
 You dont belong here.
+The

 ghost looked back at me with something